Beautiful Carpet Requires Care

 With today’s stain-resistant carpet, treating spots and stains has never been easier.
-While no carpet is completely stain proof, the key is to act quickly with the right solution to knock out spots with a one-two punch.
+Still, no carpet is completely stain proof.
+The key is to act quickly!
+So, to knock out spots, give them a one-two punch.

 Step One: Absorb the Spill

 - Blot liquids with a dry, white absorbent cloth or plain white paper towels (no prints or colors).
 Using a printed or colored material may transfer ink or dye to your damp carpet.
-Continue until the area is barely damp.
+Continue blotting until the area is nearly dry.
 Semisolids, like food spills, may need to be scooped up with a spoon.
-Solid, dried bits can be vacuumed.
+Solid, dried bits can be vacuumed up.

-- Do not scrub or use a brush!
-Bristles and scrubbing can damage the carpet.
+- Warning: do not scrub or use a brush.
+Bristles and scrubbing can damage carpet.
 Fraying and texture change are the likely results.

 Step Two: Treat the Spot or Stain

-- Use a CRI Certified Seal of Approval carpet cleaning product.
-Though these have been laboratory tested, you should still pretest any cleaner on a scrap of carpet or an unseen area of your carpet.
+- Use a CRI Certified Seal of Approval carpet cleaning product to treat the spot or stain.
+Though these have been laboratory tested, you should still pretest any cleaner on a scrap of carpet or in an out-of-the-way area of your carpet.

 - Follow the product’s directions carefully.
-(Note: more is not better.)
+More is not better.
 Apply a small amount of the cleaner to a white cloth and work in gently, from the edges to the center.
 Blot; don’t scrub.
 You may need to do this several times to remove the spot.
 After the spot is gone, blot the area with clear water once or more to remove any remaining product.

 What if you don’t have a CRI-approved carpet cleaner handy?
 Try one of the remedies from our Spot Solver.

-- Vacuum carpet more frequently to capture pet hair and dander from your pet’s fur.
+- Vacuum carpet more frequently to capture pet hair and dander.

-- Use Seal of Approval cleaning products that are specifically designed for pet stains and odors.
+- Use CRI Certified Seal of Approval cleaning products that are specifically designed for pet stains and odors.

-- Clean up new messes promptly and then follow the steps for spot and stain removal.
+- Clean up new messes promptly and follow the steps above for spot and stain removal.

-- Have your carpet professionally cleaned every 12 to 18 months More frequently if necessary.
+- Have your carpet professionally cleaned every 12 to 18 months or more frequently if necessary.

 - Don’t use a steam cleaner when dealing with urine spots because the heat will set the stain and the smell.
-Extracting the spill with a wet-vacuum and rinsing with cool water will reduce the odor.
-If necessary, contact a certified carpet cleaning firm that knows how to remove pet stains and odors permanently.
+Instead, extract the spill with a wet vacuum and rinse with cool water to reduce the odor.
+If necessary, call in a certified carpet cleaning firm that knows how to remove pet stains and odors permanently.